This site has information about:

 - Prohibiting employees responsible for procurement transactions from accept an employment with any bidder, offeror or contractor with whom he or she dealt on behalf of the university within one year from the cessation of the employment with the university, unless a written notification is provided to the university before the commencement of the employment by that bidder, offeror or contractor.

 The Virginia State and Local Government Conflict of Interests Act addresses financial conflicts of interest of university employees.
-The Act also requires certain university employees to annually disclose certain economic interests by filing Statements of Economis Interest.
+The Act also requires certain university employees to annually disclose certain economic interests by filing Statements of Economic Interest.
 These employees also must undergo training about the Conflict of Interest Act.
-Guidance on the State and Local Government Conflict of Interests Act, including FAQs, is provided by the Secretary of the Commonwealth at https://commonwealth.virginia.gov/applications/conflict-of-interest/ .
+Guidance on the State and Local Government Conflict of Interests Act, including formal advisory opinions, is provided by the Virginia Conflict of Interest and Ethics Advisory Council at http://ethics.dls.virginia.gov/ .
+Statements of Economic Interest are also available for public review on the Advisory Council's website.
 Information about the Statements of Economic Interest is provided to W&M employees through the Office of Finance and Administration.

 Governor McAuliffe's Executive Order No. 33 (2014, updated April 24, 2015) implements elements of the Conflicts of Interest Act by identifying classes of university employees required to complete statements of economic interest (pdf), the disclosure forms specified by the Conflicts of Interest Act.
 The Governor updated this Executive Order on April 24, 2015.
 The update significantly changed the list of individuals required to complete a statement of economic interest, removing from the list several types of employees that had been included in the original Executive Order.
 The current list is:

 - Presidents/Vice Presidents/Provosts/Deans